Phytoplankton: Anthropogenic changes

 Marine phytoplankton perform half of the global photosynthetic CO_{2} fixation (net global primary production of ~50 Pg C per year) and half of the oxygen production despite amounting to only ~1% of global plant biomass.
-In comparison with terrestrial plants, marine phytoplankton are distributed over a larger surface area, are exposed to less seasonal variation and have markedly faster turnover rates than trees (days versus decades).
+In comparison with terrestrial plants, marine phytoplankton are distributed over a larger surface area, are exposed to less seasonal variation, and have markedly faster turnover rates than trees (days versus decades).
 Therefore, phytoplankton respond rapidly on a global scale to climate variations.
-These characteristics are important when one is evaluating the contributions of phytoplankton to carbon fixation and forecasting how this production may change in response to perturbations.
-Predicting the effects of climate change on primary productivity is complicated by phytoplankton bloom cycles that are affected by both bottom-up control (for example, availability of essential nutrients and vertical mixing) and top-down control (for example, grazing and viruses).
+These characteristics are important when evaluating phytoplankton contributions to carbon fixation and forecasting how this production may change in response to perturbations.
+Predicting the effects of climate change on primary productivity is complicated by phytoplankton bloom cycles, which are influenced by both bottom-up (e.g., nutrient availability and vertical mixing) and top-down (e.g., grazing and viral control) factors.
 Increases in solar radiation, temperature and freshwater inputs to surface waters strengthen ocean stratification and consequently reduce transport of nutrients from deep water to surface waters, which reduces primary productivity.
 Conversely, rising CO_{2} levels can increase phytoplankton primary production, but only when nutrients are not limiting.

-Some studies indicate that overall global oceanic phytoplankton density has decreased in the past century, but these conclusions have been questioned because of the limited availability of long-term phytoplankton data, methodological differences in data generation and the large annual and decadal variability in phytoplankton production.
+Some studies indicate that global phytoplankton density has decreased over the past century.
+Still, these conclusions have been questioned due to the limited availability of long-term phytoplankton data, methodological differences in data generation, and the pronounced annual and decadal variability in phytoplankton production.
 Moreover, other studies suggest a global increase in oceanic phytoplankton production and changes in specific regions or specific phytoplankton groups.
 The global Sea Ice Index is declining, leading to higher light penetration and potentially more primary production; however, there are conflicting predictions for the effects of variable mixing patterns and changes in nutrient supply and for productivity trends in polar zones.

-The effect of human-caused climate change on phytoplankton biodiversity is not well understood.
+The effect of human-caused climate change on phytoplankton biodiversity remains poorly understood.
 Should greenhouse gas emissions continue rising to high levels by 2100, some phytoplankton models predict an increase in species richness, or the number of different species within a given area.
 This increase in plankton diversity is traced to warming ocean temperatures.
-In addition to species richness changes, the locations where phytoplankton are distributed are expected to shift towards the Earth's poles.
-Such movement may disrupt ecosystems, because phytoplankton are consumed by zooplankton, which in turn sustain fisheries.
-This shift in phytoplankton location may also diminish the ability of phytoplankton to store carbon that was emitted by human activities.
+In addition to changes in species richness, the distribution of phytoplankton is expected to shift towards the Earth's poles.
+Such movement may disrupt ecosystems because phytoplankton are consumed by zooplankton, which in turn sustain fisheries.
+This shift in phytoplankton distribution may also diminish their ability to sequester carbon emitted by human activities.
 Human (anthropogenic) changes to phytoplankton impact both natural and economic processes.